Citrix ADC SDX 14000

 The following components are visible on the back panel of the SDX 14020/14030/14040/14060/14080/14100 appliance:

 - Power switch which turns power to the appliance on or off.
-Press the switch for less than two seconds to turn off the power.
+Press the switch for less than two seconds to shut off the power.

-If you buy an instance license pack for SDX 14xxx that includes additional SSDs, read CTX215581 and complete the steps for adding a logical drive before trying to use the additional instance licenses.
+Note: If you buy an instance license pack for SDX 14000 that includes extra SSDs, read CTX215581.
+Complete the steps for adding a logical drive before trying to use the additional instance licenses.